guettli/programming-guidelines/README.rst

 Avoid Office Documents or UML-tools ...................................

-Use a way to edit content (use cases, specs, ...) over the internet: Use wikis.
+Use a way to edit content (use cases, specs, ...) over the internet.
+An issue tracking system or wiki.

 Don't waste time with UML tools.
 Write down the high level use case, the cardinality and the steps.
 Sequence diagrams are not needed.
 Just: first, second, third ...